 The score for Vault Ability includes attention and confidence, harmony, lightness and ease of movement, and acceptance of aids.
-The Horse must give the impression of carrying out the Test of its own accord and stay in true balance and self-carriage.

-Putting the tongue out (clearly visible) with open mouth and hard contact on side reins/lunge line, keeping it above the bit or drawing it up altogether, grinding the teeth, ears pinned back, or agitation of the tail, are all signs of nervousness, tension or resistance on the part of the Horse and must be taken into account.
+The Horse must give the impression of being comfortable and carrying out the Test of its own accord.
+Putting the tongue out (clearly visible) with open mouth and hard contact on side reins/lunge line, keeping it above the bit or drawing it up altogether, grinding the teeth, ears pinned back, or agitation of the tail, are all signs of nervousness, stress or resistance on the part of the Horse and must be taken into account.
 The Horse softly chewing or licking its mouth is not a sign of tongue tension.